Bertonlome/Presentations/Brickify/slides.md

 ---
-Is Natural language good at describing visuals?
+The TTI problem: Is Natural language good at describing visuals?
 <div class="r-stack">
 <ul>
 <li class="fragment">Can you name those colors ?</li>